Alfred Hoche: Die Freigabe der Vernichtung Lebensunwerten Lebens (Allowing the Destruction of Life Unworthy of Life)

 Hoche argued that the "mentally dead" are easily identified, they have no clear imagination, no feelings, wishes or determination.
 They have no possibility to develop a Weltbild (worldview), or a relationship to their environment.
 Most importantly, they lack a self-consciousness or even the possibility to become conscious of their own existence.
 They have no subjective claim to life, as their feelings are just simple elemental ones such as those found in the lower animals.

 Hoche criticises the "modern endeavour" that has blocked "our German duty", which wants to "keep the weakest of all alive" and "has blocked attempts at preventing the mentally dead at least from procreating" and he speaks of "elements of less value", "weaklings" or "ballast existences".

 Hoche then begins to argue for the killing of the disabled for purely financial reasons.
 Calculating the "financial and moral burden" on a person's environment, hospital and on the state, Hoche claimed that those who were "completely mentally dead" at the same time weighed heavily on "our national burden".

-Binding and Hoche's book along with those by Alfred Ploetz, Rupp and Jost, directly influenced the Nazi T-4 Euthanasia Program of the 1930s.
+Binding and Hoche's book, along with those by Alfred Ploetz, Rupp and Jost, directly influenced the Nazi T-4 Euthanasia Program of the 1930s.
 Hoche postulated "that perhaps one day we will come to the conclusion that the disposal of the mentally dead is not criminally nor morally wrong, but a useful act".

 Hoche argued that the state can be seen "as an organism, as a human body which—as every doctor knows—in the interests of the survival of the whole, gives up or discards parts which have become valueless or damaging".
 In the case of the mentally ill these were those who were valueless and were to be discarded.

 Hoche believed his ideas would be widely accepted only after "a change in consciousness, a realisation of the unimportance of a single person's existence compared to that of the entirety... the absolute duty of bringing together all available energy and the feeling of belonging to a greater undertaking".
 Arguably this was to take place much faster than even Hoche had expected; a little more than a decade later, his ideas became part of German (Nazi) law.

-Jahresringe: Innenansicht eines Menschenlebens
+Jahresringe: Innenansicht eines Menschenlebens (Tree-rings: Insight into a Human Life)

-In his comments to the second edition of Hoche's "Jahresringe", Tilde Marchionini-Soetbeer, the book's editor, claimed that "out of love to his dead friend of 20 years", "I have taken it upon myself, with the help of understanding critics, to edit or even remove parts of the text which ...
+In his comments to the second edition of Hoche's Jahresringe, Tilde Marchionini-Soetbeer, the book's editor, claimed that "out of love to his dead friend of 20 years", "I have taken it upon myself, with the help of understanding critics, to edit or even remove parts of the text which ...
 (Hoche) would have rejected, are outdated or unjust".
 These included Hoche's ideas "grouped around the euthanasia problem".
 Marchionini claimed that by 1950, Hoche would have rejected the idea, "had he experienced the inhumanities which doctors are capable of, if they are given the right to kill".